 One final aspect to watch out for is that students don’t become confused between the general compounding of sentence elements such as noun phrases and the conjoining of two or more independent clauses.
 Such confusion is likely to occur because both structures tend to use coordinating conjunctions such as ‘and’ to join their elements.
 As the following examples show, incorrect identification of these constructions could lead to students using incorrect punctuation or conjunctions and therefore creating ungrammatical structures:

 Notice in example (b) that the two nouns ‘architecture’ and ‘engineering’ have been incorrectly separated by a comma (,) when that comma should in fact be placed before the second ‘and’ conjunction and not the first.
 This is because it is the second conjunction that signals the conjoining of the two independent clauses that make the grammatical compound sentence in (a).

-Good work on finishing this short course on simple and compound sentences.
-After completing the Lesson 3 activities to check your understanding, you may then wish to continue with this topic by studying our short course on compound-complex sentences that deals with both complex and compound-complex sentence structures.
+Good work on finishing this short reader on simple and compound sentences.
+After completing the Chapter 3 activities to check your understanding, you may then wish to continue with this topic by studying our short reader on compound-complex sentences that deals with both complex and compound-complex sentence structures.